toddledev/documentation/proxy/README.md

 You'll need to install [bun for your operating system](https://bun.sh/docs/installation).

+### Install dependencies

+In the `proxy` directory, run `bun run install` to install dependencies for local development.

 ### `bun run dev`

 In the `proxy` directory, run `bun run dev` to start the proxy service in development mode.
 This does the following: